TheMaverickProgrammer/eTamagotchi/README.md

 `

 Remember to store your password somewhere or you can't sign your apps.

+#### Building the Android App

+I've written a build script that does a lot of the hand-holding for you.
+After creating the keystore file in the `keystore/` directory, replace the path, alias, and password in the `build.sh.template` file and rename it to `build.sh`.
+Change any other environment settings in the script before running.
+Then

+`sh buil.sh`

+If everything goes well and there are no compiler errors, the app's .apk file will spit out as `/bin/eTamagotchi.apk`.

+For further reading, see [this](https://www.hanshq.net/command-line-android.html) highly detailed article.

+#### Installing the Android App

+To install eTamagotchi.apk you must do a few things on your phone first.
+Since we're not verified by a 1st party app marketplace like Google Play, we have to enable developer settings on our phone before the app will be allowed on it.

+You need to enable USB debugging on the phone itself (by starting the Settings application and selecting **Applications > Development > USB Debugging**), install the Android USB device driver if you haven’t already (Windows only), and then plug the phone into your computer using the USB cable that came with the phone.

+Go to **Settings > Security > Unknown Sources** and toggle "Allow installation of apps from unknown sources".

+With the phone connected to your dev computer via USB, run `sh install_apk.sh` to install the app.

 ## Description
 Inspired by Digimon "Digivices" tamagotchis circa 1990's.
 A good foundation for a more advanced virtual tamagotchi or "learning" material.